mk1209567/bulk-ATAC-seq-analysis-pipeline/README.md

 Analysis pipeline for bulk-ATAC-seq assay

 ## Introduction:
-This is an analysis workflow for processing pair-ended bulk ATAC-seq data.
+- This is an analysis workflow for processing pair-ended bulk ATAC-seq data.
 It contains multiple shell scripts that can be run under Slurm managment system.
 Each script represents a key step in ATACseq analysis workflow.
 Currently, this pipeline conduct the process step by step, which provide a easy way to understand the analysis.
 It will continue to improve and incorporate workflow management system like Snakemake in the future.
+- I also provide the structure of how I store input, output, and the intermediate data.
+Those files within are for display purpose only.
+They are empty files just to show what's the workflow and output going to be like when following this pipeline.

 ## Requirement
 1. [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)